hphelion/documentation/devplatform/helion/user/deploy/languages/ruby/sdk-getting-started.md

 title: "Ruby Fog Bindings Examples for use with HP Helion"
 ---
 <!--PUBLISHED-->
-Ruby Fog Bindings Examples for use with HP Helion
+# HP Helion 1.0 Development Platform: Ruby Fog Bindings Examples for use with HP Helion
 =================================================

 This section includes code examples for working with Ruby Fog bindings